simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 date:   2023-05-23
 published: true
 comments: true
-categories: [Angular, Forms, State management, ObservableState]
+categories: [Angular, Angular Forms, State management]
 cover: assets/template-driven-or-reactive-forms-in-angular.jpg
 description: "Should we use template-driven forms or reactive forms in Angular"
 ---

 ## Introduction

+**Update.
+I have [open-sourced this solution](https://blog.simplified.courses/i-opensourced-my-angular-template-driven-forms-solution/){:target="_blank"}
+Where I showcase Template-driven Forms with:**
+- A unidirectional dataflow
+- Typ(o) safety
+- Vest validation suites
+- Async validators
+- Declarative and reactive ViewModels
+- **Without any boilerplate at all!**

 When Angular was released in 2016, the only solution they had for creating forms was template-driven forms.
 A principle where directives in the template were used to create forms.
 In Angular 4 the core team introduced a new concept called **reactive forms**.
 It was a new way with a reactive API that exposed RxJS Observables when we wanted them.
 Pretty soon everyone was agreeing that reactive forms were the new way to go.
 The new best practice.
 Template-driven forms were even frowned upon and I have been advising companies to use Reactive forms for years.
 In Reactive forms, we would use `FormBuilder` to create `FormGroup` instances with `FormControl` and `FormArray` instances.